Preparing for Pentecost

 Come, Holy Spirit: enlighten us! empower us! anoint us!

-Catholic Renewal Center Archdiocese of St. Louis YouTube channel:
+Pentecost Novena from the Catholic Renewal Center, Archdiocese of St. Louis (pdf download)

 A sequence is a hymn added to the Liturgy of the Word on special days throughout the year.